WycliffeAssociates/btt-recorder-docs/docs/editing1.rst

 *****
 1. Start at the Project Management screen.
 Tap on a Project to edit.
 2. Tap on the Chapter bar.
+3. To record a new take of a verse/chunk, tap the microphone icon.
-3. Tap on the arrow at the end of the verse bar.
+4. To see the existing takes, tap the arrow at the end of the verse bar.

 The take management bar opens. (**A 'take' is the word that refers to a recording.**) It is now possible to work with the recordings from this verse.